 Children who absorb high amounts of DEET through insect repellents have developed seizures, slurred speech, hypotension and bradycardia.

 There are new DEET-free mosquito repellents on the market today which offer some relief to those venturing outdoors in mosquito season.
-But there are also certain plants which are easy to grow and will have some effect in repelling mosquitoes from areas of your home and garden.
+But there are also certain plants which are easy to grow and will have some effect in repelling mosquitoes when grown at home or safely applied to the skin.